 - Difficulty with breathing

-In 2007, researchers at Yale University, the Dana-Farber Cancer Institute, and other institutions, published the results of a study on the stages of grief.
+In 2007, researchers at Yale University, the Dana-Farber Cancer Institute, and other institutions, published the results of a study on the five stages of grief.

 Based on the study results, the researchers recommend that individuals who continue to experience the 4 earliest stages of grief beyond the 6-month mark seek professional treatment.